 On the upper mountain snowmaking is naturally more efficient — both the air temperatures and the snowmaking water are colder up top.
 We’re focusing on the lower mountain because it’s more expensive to make snow at the bottom.
 By placing super-efficient guns where we make snow early and often, we gain the largest possible energy savings.

-NYSB: Mike this is big news for Gore, thanks for the details.
+NYSB: Mike this is big news, thanks for the details.